baudm/parseq/README.md

 </div>

 Scene Text Recognition (STR) models use language context to be more robust against noisy or corrupted images.
 Recent approaches like ABINet use a standalone or external Language Model (LM) for prediction refinement.
 In this work, we show that the external LM&mdash;which requires upfront allocation of dedicated compute capacity&mdash;is inefficient for STR due to its poor performance vs cost characteristics.
 We propose a more efficient approach using **p**ermuted **a**uto**r**egressive **seq**uence (PARSeq) models.
+View our ECCV [poster](https://drive.google.com/file/d/19luOT_RMqmafLMhKQQHBnHNXV7fOCRfw/view) and [presentation](https://drive.google.com/file/d/11VoZW4QC5tbMwVIjKB44447uTiuCJAAD/view) for a brief overview.

 ![PARSeq](.github/gh-teaser.png)